Prince Harry Reportedly Did Not Propose To Meghan Markle The Way He Really Wanted To

 The center diamond in Markle’s stunning engagement ring was sourced from Botswana while the two side diamonds are from the estate of his late mother, Princess Diana.

-Town & Country Magazine reported that the prince fell in love with the country of Africa soon after the death of Princess Diana when he, his brother Prince William and their father Prince Charles went on a safari so the boys could recover from the tragedy away from the public eye.
+Town & Country Magazine reported that the prince fell in love with the country of Africa soon after the death of Princess Diana when he, his brother Prince William, and their father Prince Charles went on a safari so the boys could recover from the tragedy away from the public eye.

 View this post on Instagram